 Plus, you can cook your meals in a hurry, even meals that usually must simmer for hours.

-Knowing usual cook times for some basic foods and items is crucial when making dinner decisions.
+Knowing the usual cook times for some basic foods and items is crucial when making dinner decisions.
 It also helps to note how long your favorite meals end up taking for future menu planning.

 - Dried beans: 26 minutes